yousefelassal/quote-cron/README.md

 > You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.

 > There is no greater harm than that of time wasted.

+> By oneself is evil done; by oneself is one defiled.
+By oneself is evil left undone; by oneself is one made pure.